Jolly Roger: In music

 Adam and the Ants' album Kings of the Wild Frontier (1980) includes the song, "Jolly Roger".

 Kenny Chesney's single "Pirate Flag" is on his fourteenth studio album Life on a Rock (2013).

 The cover of indie rock band Half Man Half Biscuit's 2005 album Achtung Bono shows a stylised Jolly Roger, featuring a grinning skull adorned with sunglasses and a halo.

 The cover of Iron Maiden's album A Matter of Life and Death (2006) includes a version of a Jolly Roger depicting a helmeted Eddie and two assault rifles instead of bones, hanging from a tank.

 On the cover of Michael Jackson's album Dangerous (1991), the Jolly Roger can be seen on the left side with the alteration of a skull over two swords.

 The re-issued version of the Megadeth album, Killing Is My Business... and Business Is Good!
 (1985), shows a stylized Vic Rattlehead skull on top of crossed swords and crossed bones.
 This was based on Mustaine's original drawing for the cover which the band did not have enough money to produce at the time.

 The "pirate" German metal band Running Wild often references the Jolly Roger and other pirate related themes in their music.
 Their third album is named Under Jolly Roger.

 Another "pirate" metal band Alestorm also uses Jolly Roger and other pirate related themes in their music.

 The Pirates, a spinoff of the band Johnny Kidd & the Pirates, released an album called Out of their Skulls featuring a skull with crossed guitars below it.

 British DJ Eddie Richards released the acid house hit "Acid Man" in 1988, under a Jolly Roger alias.

 In sports

 A number of sports teams have been known to use variations of the Jolly Roger.

-One of the best known in current use is the National Football League's Tampa Bay Buccaneers' adaptation of Calico Jack's pirate flag, with a carnelian red background instead of black, and an American football positioned over the intersection of two crossed swords.

-The supporters of FC St. Pauli, a sports club from Hamburg, Germany best known for its association football team, have adopted a variation of Richard Worley's flag as their own unofficial emblem.
+The supporters of FC St. Pauli, a sports club from Hamburg, Germany best known for its association football team, adopted a variation of Richard Worley's flag as their own emblem.
+The club later bought the rights to the design and made it an official team logo.